 Do you have pets but want to brighten up your home with houseplants?
 Well, you’re in luck!
 You can still do that even with a cat or dog – or both!
 Check out the list below to keep your furbabies safe and to make your home beautful.
 Each plant listed will have information on the best lighting, soil, and watering needs.
-These 5 houseplants listed below are easy to care for and pet friendly, so they are perfect for starter plants for pet owners.
+These plants below are easy to care for so they are perfect for starter plants for pet owners.

 Spider plants may be the easiest houseplants to care for.
 They’re very durable and can adapt pretty well to different levels of light and water.
 You can easily propgate spider plants as well!
 If your cat enjoys playing with stringy plants, it would be best to keep them in a hanging pot.
 These plants enjoy bright, indirect sunlight but can tolerate lower lighting.
 Keep the soil most, but not soggy.
 Let it dry out a bit in between water.
 Make sure the soil drains well.